Plan your mobile home payment before you sign.

 Lot Rent vs. Land Ownership: What It Means for Your Loan

 Buying in a mobile home community means paying lot rent on top of your loan payment.
-Average lot rent runs $350–$850/month nationally, with coastal markets often hitting $1,200+.
-Lenders factor your total housing expense — loan payment plus lot rent — into your debt-to-income ratio, which affects how much you can borrow.
+Average lot rent runs $350 to $850 per month nationally, with coastal markets often hitting $1,200 or more.
+Lenders factor your total housing expense (loan payment plus lot rent) into your debt-to-income ratio, which affects how much you can borrow.
 Owning land eliminates lot rent and typically qualifies you for better loan terms.
 Our lot rent vs. land ownership guide walks through the real financial trade-offs.

 Who Should Use This Calculator?